-As the name suggests, self-managed hosting means you have to handle the ongoing maintenance of your WordPress website.
+As the name suggests, self-managed hosting means you have to handle the ongoing maintenance of your website.
 Proficiency in web hosting administration tasks like installing and troubleshooting software and configuring server security falls under your purview.
 Website owners generally choose this option because it’s the cheapest, but it only really works if you have the time and knowledge to deal with the admin.

 With fully managed hosting, the web-hosting provider is responsible for maintaining the physical server, network, infrastructure, and most of the software maintenance.
 The hosting provider also provides 24/7 support.
-Obviously, fully managed hosting comes with an expensive price tag, but it’s the most hands-off and perfect for website owners who don’t want to bother with server issues.
+Obviously, fully managed hosting comes with an expensive price tag, but it’s the most hands-off and perfect for site owners who don’t want to bother with server issues.

 When it comes to building a website, it’s not so much about how WordPress affects SEO, but rather how easy the platform makes it to structure, manage, and publish content in an SEO-friendly way.
 Hence, why it’s considered the best CMS for search engine optimization.

 The wide variety of WordPress plugins makes it easy for website owners to create attractive permalinks, manage metadata, optimize media, and integrate other SEO software management tools.
 And it’s not just for standard business websites.

 WordPress has an eCommerce plugin called WooCommerce for creating and managing an online store.
 It comes with several vital features like inventory and tax management, secure payments, and shipping integration.